 It’s clear that Americans like to go out to eat during the tournament, and not just to the big chain restaurants with hundreds of TVs.
 Try creative ways to draw customers to your restaurant during the tournament.
 If you have TVs playing the games, make sure to feature that fact.
 If you don’t, try running special promos centered around delivery or takeout.
 Think about running special give-aways or contests.

 Check out our post on 4 key elements for an effective marketing strategy for your restaurant for even more ideas and suggestions.
 And if you’re really looking to take your loyalty marketing game to the next round, Womply’s loyalty marketing software can help you build customer loyalty — automatically.
-Sign up for a free demo below to see how Womply has helped restaurants like yours increase revenue by 20%, see 22% more repeat customers, and save 10 hours of time per week.
+Womply has helped restaurants like yours increase revenue by 20%, see 22% more repeat customers, and save 10 hours of time per week.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!